stanford-rc/www.sherlock.stanford.edu/src/docs/glossary.md

 coordinated functions, tasks, or activities for the benefit of the user.
-In the context of scientific computing, an application typically performs computations related to a scientific goal (molecular dynamics simulations, genome assembly, compuational fluid dynamics simulations, etc).
+In the context of scientific computing, an application typically performs computations related to a scientific goal (molecular dynamics simulations, genome assembly, computational fluid dynamics simulations, etc).

 ### Backfill